entangledviews/entangledviews.github.io/_tabs/about.md

 ---

+**Student Representative** |  Faculty of Sciences, <span class="experience-date">UHasselt</span>
+Jan 2024 - Present
+- Representing physics students interests in the Educational Management Team (EMT) to provide feedback and improve the curriculum.

+---

 **Student Researcher** | OSCAR-Qube,  <span class="experience-date">IMO-IMOMEC</span>
-Sep 2023 - Present
+Sep 2023 - Nov 2024
 - Modelling quantum effects in NV- centers for precise magnetic field measurements in a space experiment as part of an interdisciplinary student team.
 - Designed test equipment, including a Helmholtz cube, to simulate magnetic fields encountered during flight.
 - Performed EMI/EMC simulations in Ansys HFSS to verify compliance with spacecraft guidelines.

----

-**Student Representative** |  Faculty of Sciences, <span class="experience-date">UHasselt</span>
-Jan 2024 - Present
-- Representing physics students interests in the Educational Management Team (EMT) to provide feedback and improve the curriculum.

 ---